ST4R-JEST1E-FR0ZEN/ST4R-JEST1E-FR0ZEN/README.md

 I am an artist working mostly with 2D art and animation!
 Please don't ask for free drawings, I have enough work on my head, sobs.
 I'd love to draw something on your straw.page though, if you're in any fandoms I'm in!

 ˚₊· ͟͟͞͞➳❥ INT! - I don't mind anyone interacting with me, as long as they are not apart of my DNI list or just look for a fight.
 I will treat you as equal no matter your age, but please don't act weird about it.
 I might be too scared to talk to you if I find you cooler than me, haha----- ૮(˶╥︿╥)ა, but don't worry about reaching out to me!
-I love talking and when I'll get used to you I can talk about any topic, haha!
+I love talking and when I'll get used to you I can talk about any topic, hshshs!

 ( ꩜ ᯅ ꩜;)⁭ ⁭DNI = Basic DNI!
 All of shippers that get way too much into the ship.
 Toxic people, I don't want to fight with you.
 Please dont interact if you're below 13 and over 25ish.
 Lesbian fetishits (!!!!).
 For MD fans: DNI if you are apart of the Panic AU fandom.